Methane emissions being over-estimated by 9% - Teagasc

-Research carried out by Teagasc has found that methane emissions from Irish dairy cows is being overestimated by around 9%, Dr Hazel Costigan from Teagasc told last Thursday's Signpost conference in Clonmel, Co Tipperary.
+Research carried out by Teagasc has found that methane emissions from Irish dairy cows are being over-estimated by 9%, according to Dr Hazel Costigan.

 The post-doctoral researcher is currently working on identifying different methane-reducing feed additives for grazing dairy cows.